Early stages of dementia and staying independent

 - put bills on direct debits, so you don't forget to pay them

-- a pill organiser box can be helpful for remembering which medications to take and when
+- use a pill organiser box to help you remember which medications to take and when

 Where to find help and support